name-not-found/Transferencia-Radiativa/README.md

 ## Introduction

-As a beam of energy travels space, it encounters several conditions wich modify the radiance in several ways:
+As a beam of energy travels space, it encounters several conditions which modify the radiance in several ways:

 1. Absorption
 2. Emission